bennylope/django-organizations/README.rst

 ------------

 * the User
-* the Account
+* the Organization
-* Is the user a member of the account?
+* Is the user a member of the organization?
-* the account owner
+* the organization owner